-We get access to some wonderful game out here in the Hungarian countryside.
-This wild boar stew is one of my very favourite Autumn and Winter stews.
+We get access to some wonderful game out here in the Hungarian countryside and this recipe is one of my very favourite Autumn and Winter stews.

-Now don’t worry if game aint your game or you struggle to find it.
+Don’t worry if game ain’t your game or you struggle to find it.
 I make this exact same dish with shin of beef.

 The only difference is I cook it for a couple of hours longer in the slow cooker and it rocks!